 CHEM0100 (Introductory Chemistry) is designed for students with little or no background in Chemistry.
 It is offered as an on-line non-credit course (CHEM0100-web tutorial) during the summer and as a traditional for credit course during Semester I. This course meets three times per week, plus a mandatory problem session.
 This course does not have a lab and can only be taken for S/NC (Satisfactory/No Credit).
 Students who successfully complete CHEM0100 should be well prepared to enroll in CHEM0330 in Semester II.

 CHEM0330 (Equilibrium, Rate and Structure), is a one-semester course with both lecture and laboratory portions.
 It serves as the foundation course and entry point for all of our other Chemistry courses, and is intended for students who have a solid preparation in Chemistry and have met the mandatory prerequisites.
 Two sections of CHEM0330 will be offered in Semester I and one section in Semester II.
-Professors Lai Sheng Wang and Wesley Bernskoetter are teaching in Semester I. Professor Christoph Rose Petruck will teach one section of CHEM0330 on Tuesday and Thursday in Semester II.
+Professor Christoph Rose Petruck is teaching CHEM0330 on Tuesday and Thursday in Spring 2015.

 *All students who plan to take chemistry are required to take a short placement exam that will be offered online through Banner.
 To enroll in CHEM0330 students must score an 8 or higher on the placement exam , have successfully completed CHEM0100 or have scored a 4 or 5 on the AP Chemistry exam.
 The official AP test results must be on file with the Registrar’s office.
 (Placement out of CHEM0330 is generally appropriate only for students who have completed IB-Higher Level Chemistry exams, British A-level exams, or equivalent courses at another university.)